Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

 ![End-to-End Cloud Automation with Terraform, Ansible, LB, and GitHub](https://github.com/user-attachments/assets/d4bd950a-2afc-462b-8d32-011d4cc2d768)

 ## OverView-Setup:
-==In this project== I use Terraform as Infrastucture as code tool, By using Terraform i create Entire Infrastucrture on AWS Cloud
+==In this project==I use Terraform as Infrastucture as code tool, By using Terraform i create Entire Infrastucrture on AWS Cloud

 ## Tools/Technology use:
   This Entire project is fully automatic only set RoundRobin backend IPs is maunal(90% Automation & 10% Manual)